fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 ## The unrealized power of the grassroots network <a name = "grassroots_network" />
 People have risen in protest many times over the last decade in response to attacks on people's safety and well-being. the Black Lives Matter movements and The Wisconsin resistance movements of 2011 are two examples.
 Many have proven effective for at least a while, some are still active, all have left a legacy of possibilities.

 Right now, the call to resistance is massive.
 People are mobilized.
 What we need is to organize by building on what we've learned so far.
-Networked grassroots organizing is the best approach.
+Additionally, we need to reclaim the power of the internet.
+Networking grassroots entities is the key to successful progressive change.

-#### The importance of the "home" group <a name = "home_group" />
+#### The importance of the "home" group
-A home group is crucial to a well-networked grassroots movement.
+The home group is crucial to a well-networked grassroots movement.
 It should be small enough to provide a sense of community and belonging, and it should be large enough to sustain itself.
+It should be a reservoir of talent and energy to sustain each of its members.

-It should offer participants opportunities to engage according to interests, skills, and availability, and it should nurture leadership.
+It should offer participants opportunities to engage according to interests, skills, and availability.
+It shouuld accommodate initiatives on multiple issues accoring to the interests and energy.
+Back to our example, a home group might coneeivably take on redistricting AND clean water AND honeybees.
+Or it might defer one or more of those if need be to concentrate on immigrant rights, healthcare, or racial justice.
+Issues should ideally prioritized according to the energy of the members and the perceived urgency.

-Effective resistance requires action at local, district, and state levels as well as at the national level.
-For that to work, the home group must operate at the local or at least regional level.
-Resistance also requires action on a fairly large number of issues.
-An individual activist should ideally be able to find support for issues she cares most about through the networked home group. rather than having to spread herself out across a multitude of non-networked groups.

-#### The organizations must collaborate <a name = "org_collaboration" />
+#### The organizations must collaborate

+But the home group must be networked, that is, it must be able to ally with other groups and share events and content.
+Effective resistance must address issues at local, district, and state levels as well as at the national level.
+Effective networking of home groups is the only way to do this.

 The power of the internet draws from its openness and flexibility.
 It is resilient, adaptive, and capable of operating at great scale.
 That is exactly the paradigm we are seeking in grassroots organizing.

-What we are talking about here is a federated network, a different structure from that of the national group and local affiliates (sometimes poorly integrated, as noted above).
-Thinking globally and acting locally is possible.
-Federation gives us the power of numbers hitherto enjoyed only by the national groups but it keeps the focus with the home group.

-  We have argued that it is an essential base for organizing, but without federation, i.e., without being networked with other similar groups, it tends to be ineffective.
+Like the internet itself, the network of home groups is a federation of independent entities.

+Without being networked, the home group struggles and the membership becomes demoralized.
 Even in a small city such as Madison, we have seen any number of new grassroots groups spring up.
 Some following the Indivisible Guide, others spun up from the ACLU People Power initiative, and some from other sources.
 That they emerged so rapidly is wonderful, that they have not yet started collaborating effectively is a growing problem.
 Marches, town halls, letter-writing campaigns could be much more effective with better coordination.

-Networking the home groups involves identifying allied groups.
-Perhaps the analog here is "friending".
-Alliances can be ad hoc based on issues or campaigns or they can be more longstanding.
-Through these alliances, a network can be built.
+As home groups build alliances, either ad hoc or long-standing, their combined force grows.
+This might be analogous to friending or following.
+It allows groups to collaborate: to share talent, coordinate events, work together on campaigns and more.
+The possibilities are numerous.
+Obviously, this is a very different model from that of the national group and local affiliates (sometimes poorly integrated, as noted above).

 Allies will need a forum for coordinating actions and sharing resources.
 They will need a shared calendar.
 They will also need to share announcements, blog posts, etc. At the same time the network of federated groups should uphold the privacy and consent of its members.

 Supporting these capabilities may sound challenging, but what we are talking about here is not that much different from what has already been achieved in collaborative efforts in many other areas such as research, open software development, and open learning systems.

-#### Use the consortium model to support big-ticket efforts <a name = "consortium_model" />
+#### Use the consortium model to support big-ticket efforts
-Though we promote the value of the networked home group, we understand the importance of the non-profit organizations that serve progressive interests.
+While this document stresses the primacy of the netowrked home group, it recognizes the importance of non-profit organizations that serve progressive interests.
 We need media and lobbying efforts; we need constitutional lawyers and watchdog groups; we need health and counseling services in our communities.
 There is an important role for such organizations, and their budgets can be large.

 Where donations are tax deductible there is an incentive for them to appeal directly to the individual.